Groestlcoin/lnd/docs/INSTALL.md

 (NOTE: It may take several minutes to find segwit-enabled peers.)

-While `btcd` is syncing you can check on its progress using btcd's `getinfo` RPC command:
+While `grsd` is syncing you can check on its progress using grsd's `getinfo` RPC command:
 ```
-btcctl --testnet --rpcuser=REPLACEME --rpcpass=REPLACEME getinfo
+grsctl --testnet --rpcuser=REPLACEME --rpcpass=REPLACEME getinfo
 {
   "version": 120000,
   "protocolversion": 70002,